Anu: Theological reforms in Achaemenid and Seleucid Uruk

-Xerxes' retaliation against the clergy of Uruk resulted in the collapse of Eanna as the center of Uruk's religious life and economy, and made the creation of a new system centered on the worship of Anu and his spouse of Antu, rather than Ishtar and Nanaya, possible.
+Xerxes' retaliation against the clergy of Uruk resulted in the collapse of Eanna as the center of Uruk's religious life and economy, and made the creation of a new system centered on the worship of Anu and his spouse Antu, rather than Ishtar and Nanaya, possible.
 The details of its early development are not well understood, as Mesopotamian texts from the later years of Achaemenid rule pertaining to temple administration and other religious affairs are scarce.
 The city as a whole did not decline, and it served various administrative and military purposes, as attested for example in documents from the reign of Darius II.
 It has even been described as the biggest and most prosperous city in Mesopotamia in the final centuries of the first millennium BCE.
 It is assumed that Anu's ascent to the top of the official pantheon was complete by the year 420 BCE.
 In theophoric names, he already predominates in economic documents from the reigns of Artaxerxes I and Darius II.
 In sources from the following Seleucid period, the cult of Anu appears to be flourishing.
 A new temple, dedicated jointly to him and Antu, the Bīt Rēš (head temple) was constructed at some point and became the new center of the city s religious life.
 Oldest dated attestation of this structure comes from a text which was apparently originally compiled during "the reign of Seleukos and Antiochos," presumably either Seleucus I Nicator and Antiochus I Soter (292/1 – 281/0 BCE) or of Antiochus I and his son Seleucus (280/79 – 267/6 BCE).
 The Bīt Rēš complex also included a new ziggurat, the Ešarra (Sumerian: "house of the universe"), the biggest such structure known from Mesopotamia and second biggest overall after the Elamite complex at Chogha Zanbil.
 Its name was likely borrowed from a similar structure in Nippur dedicated to Enlil.